-The following assessment is part of project component 1, which aims at enhancing national and transnational referral mechanisms for (potential) victims of trafficking in human beings in the six project countries according to international human rights standards and harmonized procedures.
-Applying a participatory multi-agency approach as described in ICMPD's Guidelines for the Development of a Transnational Referral Mechanism for Trafficked Persons and Cooperation Beyond Borders: Development of Transnational Referral Mechanism for Trafficked Persons and taking into account the lessons learnt from establishing TRMs in South-Eastern Europe in the period 2006-2012 in the framework of the USAID-funded Programme to Support the Development of Transnational Referral Mechanisms for Trafficked Persons in
+This report is part of project component 1, which aims at enhancing national and transnational referral mechanisms for VoTs/PVoTs in the six project countries according to international human rights standards and harmonized procedures.
+This component builds on already existing structures in the project countries as well as identified good practices in EU Member States and focuses on the revision/development of standardised procedures for victim referral.
+The actions under component 1 apply a participatory multi-agency approach as described in ICMPD's Guidelines for the Development of a Transnational Referral Mechanism for Trafficked Persons and Cooperation Beyond Borders: Development of Transnational Referral Mechanisms for Trafficked Persons, as well as taking into account the lessons learnt from establishing TRMs in

-South-Eastern Europe and follow-up initiative Enhancing Transnational Cooperation on Trafficking Cases in South-Eastern Europe (TRM-II), this component builds on already existing structures in the project countries as well as identified good practices in EU Member States and focuses on the revision/development of standardised procedures for victim referral.
+South-Eastern Europe in the period 2006-2012 in the framework of the USAID-funded Programme to Support the Development of Transnational Referral Mechanisms for Trafficked Persons in South-Eastern Europe and follow-up initiative Enhancing Transnational Cooperation on Trafficking Cases in South-Eastern Europe (TRM-II).

-An assessment of the needs and capacity of each country participating in the project with regard to victim services and referral structures currently in place is the first activity under component 1, followed by an update/revision of the countries' referral procedures based on the assessment results.
+The first activity under component 1 is an assessment of the needs and capacity of each country participating in the project with regard to victim services and referral structures currently in place.
+This assessment is followed by an update/revision of the countries' referral procedures based on the assessment results.
 Where referral procedures do not exist, steps will be taken to create them in accordance with international human rights standards focusing on victims' needs.
-Anti-trafficking stakeholders involved in the referral of (potential) victims will then re-evaluate the currently existing procedures in a series of national and transnational multi-agency workshops.
-The re-evaluation shall be guided by the principle of who needs to do what when and how, and will define an improved set of standardized procedures to be implemented by all relevant actors.
+Anti-trafficking stakeholders involved in the referral of VoTs/PVoTs will then re-evaluate the currently existing procedures in a series of national and transnational multi-agency workshops.
+The re-evaluation shall be guided by the principle of who needs to do what, when and how, and will define an improved set of standardized procedures to be implemented by all relevant actors.